python-trio/trio/docs/source/reference-lowlevel.rst

   Trio run, open a nursery, and then start your functions as child tasks in that nursery.

+- Unless you or your host loop register a handler for `signal.SIGINT` before starting Trio (this is not common), then Trio will take over delivery of `KeyboardInterrupt`\s.
+And since Trio can't tell which host code is safe to interrupt, it will only deliver `KeyboardInterrupt` into the Trio part of your code.
+This is fine if your program is set up to exit when the Trio part exits, because the `KeyboardInterrupt` will propagate out of Trio and then trigger the shutdown of your host loop, which is just what you want.

 Given these constraints, we think the simplest approach is to always start and stop the two loops together.